cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 ### What do tax filers need in order to file taxes without assistance?

-While self-serve, remote tax filing services can help address the mobility barriers that make it difficult to access tax clinics, the absence of in-person assistance may present other channel-specific barriers.
+While self-serve, remote tax filing services can help address mobility barriers, the absence of in-person assistance may present other channel-specific barriers.
 During alpha and beta phases of the project we used evaluative research methods such as validation and usability testing to uncover barriers unique to a remote service.
 Evaluative studies were conducted primarily with participants recruited at food banks, who had varying degrees of familiarity with different tax filing methods.
+This section outlines the specific needs we identified over the course of our research with tax filers, and the design decisions that resulted.

 #### Tax filers need to feel confident that they will not get in trouble with the CRA if they do their taxes alone.